Support via Website

 Online activity will be subject to the available bandwidth, data storage and other limitations of the service provided, which Afrihost may, from time to time, revise at its own discretion and without prior notice to the client.

-As a Capped client you are completely unshaped no matter what you are doing, and no matter what the time of day or night it is.
-This means that we will not slow down your connection speed (by either shaping or throttling) no matter what you download or connect to.
-Your speed will be as fast as your Telkom ADSL line allows for every kind of traffic (Actual speed is dependent on line speed, distance from the exchange, quality of the cabling in your area and current capacity of your Telkom exchange).
+As a Capped client you are unshaped no matter what services you use - regardless of the time of day and your usage total.
+This means that we will not slow down your connection speed (by shaping or throttling) no matter what you download or connect to.
+(Actual speed is dependent on line speed, distance from the exchange, quality of the cabling in your area and current capacity of your Telkom exchange).

 This Policy will try to explain as clearly as possible what you can expect from your Uncapped Afrihost ADSL account.
 We want our Uncapped Internet experience to be the best it can be.
 In order to do this we manage our network by prioritising the different kinds of traffic used.